Boilermate

 several divisions, so manufacture of the Boilermate range (along

-with others) transferred to the Building Products division.
+with other products) transferred to the Building Products division.
 From

 then Boilermate would carry a 'BP' suffix.